Experimental Aircraft Association: Organizational structure

 The organization is overseen by a chairman, a president, a CEO and a board of directors.
 Paul Poberezny assumed the duties of president and CEO at the 1953 founding.
 In 1989 he assumed the (newly created) position of chairman of the board, and his son, aerobatic pilot Tom Poberezny, became president and CEO.
 In March 2009, Paul Poberezny resigned, and the board voted to elevate Tom Poberezny to chairman of the board.
 At AirVenture 2010, it was announced that businessman Rod Hightower would succeed Tom Poberezny as president of the organization, effective September 2010.

 Hightower resigned on 22 October 2012 "effective immediately", directly after a board of directors meeting during which former Cessna chairman, president and CEO Jack J. Pelton was elected chairman.
 Hightower indicated he was resigning to spend more time with his family and would not relocate from St. Louis to Oshkosh.
 Pelton was named acting CEO and will oversee the hiring process for Hightower's permanent replacement.
 In response to questions about Hightower's resignation, Mac McClellan, EAA vice president of publications, stated that it was due to Hightower failing to relocate himself from his home in St. Louis to EAA headquarters in Oshkosh, as the board had expected him to.
 McClellan said, "I know there's all kinds of complaints, but that's not it.
 [The residency] was the unsolvable requirement.
 The board sees the president/CEO living in the Fox Valley as essential to the mission."

-Dec 2022 The EAA Board of Directors welcomed Shelly deZevallos, Ed.
-D., as a Class III Director.

 Local chapters may be formed whenever ten or more EAA members reside in a given area.

 Chapters are encouraged to meet monthly.
 The first chapter meeting occurred at Flabob Airport in California, with noted aircraft designer and builder Ray Stits presiding.